pvonglehn/mental-math-site/README.md

 Site found at: [mentalmath.site](http://mentalmath.site)

+* Train multiplication, subtraction division and addition
+* Track speed and accuracy progress over time
-Web app for training multiplication, subtraction division and addition.
-With speech recognition and text to speech functionality.
+* Speech recognition and text to speech functionality

-Build with python (Django), javascript and PostgreSQL.
-Currently hosted on AWS.
+* Built with python (Django), javascript and PostgreSQL
+* Hosted on AWS.